jjwjohns/startup/README.md

 # Startup project
 ## Elevator pitch
 Are you an avid skiier?
-Do you wish you could find all the relevant information on every ski resort in Utah?
-Snow reports, mountain conditions, road conditions, lift ticket prices, opening days and more?
+Do you wish you could find all the relevant information on every ski resort in Utah: Snow reports, mountain conditions, road conditions, lift ticket prices, opening days and more?
 Than look no further!
 Ski Utah has all the information you need to have the best winter ever.
 Not only does Ski Utah have all the info you need but you can connect with friends, track and share progress, find new ski friends at your resort, and reach skiing milestones.
-Ski Utah will revolutionize the ski season; join now!
+Ski Utah will revolutionize the ski season.
+Join now!
 ## Key features
 - Map of Utah with all ski resorts listed with relevant information on all the resorts.
 - Log book to track days you've skiied and new tricks you've landed.
 - Ability to create an account, connect with other accounts, join groups, and private message other users.
 - Links to all ski resorts to buy lift tickets.
 ## Plan to implement technologies
+### HTML
+Several HTML pages: A map which shows all ski resorts, A page with information on each resort, a logbook to track personal progress, and a page to see fellow users and connect with them.
+Hyperlinks to ski resort websites.
+### CSS
+General styilizing of the whole application.
+Good colors and cohesive fonts and allignments.
+### JavaScript
+Login, sharing logbook, and interactive use of the logbook and map html pages.
+### React
+Framework to put the application all together.
+### Web service
+Web services to provide weather, road, and mountain conditions.
+Provide winter pictures and cool quotes.
+### Authentication, Database, and Login
+Provides every user with login.
+Store logbook information and general user information.
+### Websocket
+Updates on logbook are shared to other user.
+Real time updates on snowfall and conditions.